rtCamp/docs.rtcamp.com/rtmedia/developers/hooks/rtmedia-hooks/filter-to-change-media-gallery-header-title.md

----
-title: Filter to change media gallery header title
+##  Filter to change media gallery header title
----

 You can use the filter `rtmedia_gallery_title` in your theme and can modify the default media gallery title  **"Media Gallery"** under media tab.